 The program draws on resources from various campus-wide centers like Lister Hill Center for Health Policy, Center for Outcomes and Effectiveness Research, and the Center for Aging.
 These outlets provide Ph.D. students with added knowledge and experience in their chosen field.
 Upon completing coursework student will have the skills to:

 - Meet the requirements for high-level faculty positions in health services, administration, and policy

 - Perform in policy-making roles in corporate and industrial venues, non-profit organizations, or government agencies

 - Ability to effectively communicate verbally and in written communications

-The University of Alabama at Birmingham is a public research university that was established in 1936.
-The University offers 140 different areas of study, 12 academic divisions that offer bachelor’s master’s doctoral, and professional degrees.
-The University’s health system was launched in 1978 and today is one of the largest academic medical centers in the U.S.
+The University of Alabama at Birmingham (UAB) is a public research university that was established in 1936.
+The university offers 140 different areas of study, 12 academic divisions that offer bachelor’s master’s doctoral, and professional degrees.
+The university’s health system was launched in 1978 and today is one of the largest academic medical centers in the U.S.

 The University of North Carolina at Chapel Hill

 The University of North Carolina’s (UNC) Gilling’s School of Global Public Health, is one of the top-ranked learning centers in the Executive Doctoral Program in Health Leadership (DrPH) Program.
 It was designed to help students shape public health policies and create change in a variety of different leadership roles.
 This is a hybrid program that pairs online and on-campus learning making it easy for those that are juggling work and their Ph.D. program.
 The program prepares graduates for the following:

 - High-level positions with government agencies or foundations

 - Top-ranking officers and mid-level or senior managers